Thomas Putze – Hals über Kopf

 The depiction of the animals is based on precise studies of nature (Thomas Putze has a season ticket for Stuttgart Zoo) and the sketches he makes on site.

-Putze has a precise eye for the anatomy, movement and behaviour of his subject and tries to capture the other self as unprejudiced as possible.
+Putze has a keen eye for the anatomy, movement and behaviour of his subject and tries to capture the other self with as little prejudice as possible.
 Humanisation is not called for.

-For TP, the animal is the other part of the whole, the other part of creation that man needs to determine his own position, to recognise himself.
-This is ultimately what Loriot meant with his statement that life without a pug is possible, but pointless.
+For TP, the animal is the other part of the whole, the other part of creation that humans need in order to determine their own position and recognise themselves.
+This is ultimately what Loriot meant when he said that life without a pug is possible, but pointless.

 Thomas Putze is primarily interested in non-domesticated animals that do not belong to our immediate sphere of influence.
-In this way, he creates the distance to ourselves that is a prerequisite for any reflection.
-The monkey as our closest relative in the animal kingdom is distant and similar at the same time and in this capacity is a central figure in Putze's work.
+In doing so, he creates the distance to ourselves that is a prerequisite for any reflection.
+The ape as our closest relative in the animal kingdom is both distant and similar at the same time and in this capacity is a central figure in Putze's work.

 His animal figures always appear to us as autonomous counterparts; they need neither help nor attention.
-This is particularly clear in the case of animals such as monkeys and penguins, which we only encounter in this country in the zoo: they are only there for themselves and do not react to us.
-Their self-confidence almost makes us feel like voyeurs; they seem so free and are so completely themselves that we involuntarily have to ask ourselves who is actually sitting in the cage, them or us.
+This is particularly clear in the case of animals such as monkeys and penguins, which we only encounter in zoos in this country: they are only there for themselves and do not react to us.
+Their self-confidence almost makes us feel like voyeurs; they seem so free and so at one with themselves that we can't help but wonder who is actually in the cage, them or us.

 As beings who obey cultural constraints, Putze's people naturally suffer more from the constraints of their species.
 They are often depicted in pair or group arrangements.
-They have to be forced into pipes, have to participate in what the group does.
-They don't get or need an emotional safe distance from their neighbour.
-Rarely are they as confident of victory and nonchalant as the female attacker or the beach volleyball player.
+They have to allow themselves to be forced into pipes, they have to take part in the group's activities.
+They are not given or need any emotional safety distance from their neighbours.
+They are rarely as confident and nonchalant as the attacker or the beach volleyball player.
 Are women the better men?
-Or animals the better men?
+Or animals the better people?

-In their somnambulistic ability to compensate for their own inadequacies or to satisfy needs, Thomas Putze's creatures are enviable creatures: humans and animals make virtuoso use of what has been left lying around, what has been thrown away, the rubbish.
-They replace missing body parts (cattle, pug) or find a companion that disguises itself as an object of use (snowy owl).
-They are masters of improvisation (diver, Ecce homo), decorate themselves like the buckle with a ski boot buckle and use a second one to keep their damaged body in shape.
-Animals easily appropriate things from another world (civilisation) and integrate them into their own (wilderness); flexibility and the ability to learn are the qualities needed to survive in a changing world - more important in the age of globalisation than they have been for a long time.
+Thomas Putze's creatures are enviable creatures in their unerring ability to compensate for their own shortcomings or satisfy their own needs: humans and animals are virtuosos at using what has been left lying around, what has been thrown away, rubbish.
+They replace missing body parts (cattle, pug) or find a companion that disguises itself as a utility object (snowy owl).
+They are masters of improvisation (divers, ecce homo), decorate themselves with a ski boot buckle like the buckle and use a second one to keep their damaged body in shape.
+The animals easily adapt things from another world (civilisation) and integrate them into their own (wilderness); flexibility and the ability to learn are the qualities that enable them to survive in a changing world - more important than ever in the age of globalisation.

-In this respect, Putz's animals resemble the wild boars, foxes, martens, hawks and buzzards that are currently reclaiming our cities.
+In this respect, Putze's animals are similar to the wild boars, foxes, martens, falcons and buzzards that are currently reclaiming our cities.
 The wilderness is alive!
 Old ideas of paradise are awakened - reinterpreted in a contemporary way with the wild animal as the inferior (lamb) and man as the dangerous predator (lion).

-Putz's universe does not feel like paradise, life there is too arduous for that.
-But its inhabitants live side by side on an equal footing, are creatures with equal rights who bravely face life and its impositions.
-People like animals deal creatively with their handicaps and limitations.
+Putze's universe does not feel like paradise, life there is too arduous for that.
+But its inhabitants live side by side on an equal footing, are creatures with equal rights who bravely face up to life and its impositions.
+People and animals alike deal creatively with their handicaps and limitations.
 They accept the challenge of being a free being - as Voltaire put it: "Paradise on earth is where I am".

 All that remains for me to do at this point is to invite you to take a look around our makeshift paradise and get to know its creator.
-I would also like to whet your appetite for our Midisage, in which Thomas Putze, who is not only a sculptor but also a wonderful performance artist, will take our gallery as an art space on the water as his theme.
+I would also like to whet your appetite for our Midisage, in which Thomas Putze, who is not only a sculptor but also a wonderful performance artist, takes our gallery as an art space on the water as his theme.
 It will be exciting, I promise you.
 Last but not least, I would like to draw your attention to the draughtsman Thomas Putze.
-We have three ink drawings on display, but many more here in the gallery.
-So if you would like to come back, we will be happy to show you the portfolio and show you more works.
+We have three ink drawings on display, but there are many more here in the gallery.
+So if you would like to come back, we will be happy to show you the portfolio and other works.
 You are also welcome to take the catalogue and price list home with you.

-Thank you for your attention and have a good evening.
-Thank you.
+Thank you for your attention and I wish you a pleasant evening.
+Thank you very much.